BojoZahariev/AngelskoSiyanie/README.md

 # AngelskoSiyanie
-A simple website for a small bulgarian autocosmetic garage.
+A simple website for a bulgarian garage.